mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

-5. In the next step, click on **Download activation file** the activation zip and click **Finish**.
+5. In the next step, click on **Download activation file** this will generate a zip file and click **Finish**.

  ![Activation Offline sensor](./images/downaload-offline-activation.png 'ActivationOffline Sensor')

-6. You should see your sensor onboarded, locally managed, in your list of sensors as shown below.
+6. You should see your new sensor onboarded, locally managed, in your list of sensors as shown below.

 ![Sensor Onboarded](./images/sensor-onboarded.png 'Sensor Oonboarded')

 7. Now, we will create another sensor, in this case we will be the online sensor.
 Click on **+ Onboard sensor**, in the next screen input the following information:
   - **Sensor name**: myonlinesensor
   - **Subscription**: Select the subscription you are using for this lab.
-  - **Cloud Connected**: Enabled
+  - **Cloud Connected**: keep it as Enabled
   - **Automatic Threat Intelligence Updates**: Enable

   **Site** Section